 When planning your high school program, take into consideration your abilities, interests and goals.
-The pattern of studies should be built around the courses and subjects required for graduation, but selecting electives that meet your interests can assist in working toward educational, career and personal goals.
+The pattern of studies should be built around the courses and subjects required for graduation, but selecting additional academic and elective courses that meet your interests can assist in working toward educational, career and personal goals.